 Waste rock and contaminated soil will be isolated in the CWCA where they will be protected from erosion.
-Site grading will direct runoff away from the CWCA and toward the lake basin, where it naturally goes presently.
-There will be no new drainage courses that would convey drainage off-site or trigger actions under the Clean Water Act (CWA) for permitting under Section 404 or NPDES.
+Site grading will direct runoff away from the CWCA.
+There will be no new drainage courses that would convey drainage off-site or trigger actions under the Clean

+Water Act (CWA) for permitting under Section 404 or NPDES.
 SRI believes that, because the reclamation of the mine area will produce no pollutants and will be not involve dredging or filling of a waterway, neither of these CWA sections will apply.